15° or 20°?

 fine blades, Damascus knives, Asian kitchen knives, particularly hard steels with a high carbon content

-20° grinding angle for universal sharpness
+All-round 20° grinding angle for robust sharpness

 - good sharpness in less time

-- long sharpness duration
+- long lasting sharpness

 How do I choose which grinding angle is best suited for my knife?